 A savings account is a type of financial tool found at both banks and credit unions.
 These federally insured accounts typically pay interest, but often at lower rates than other interest-bearing financial products insured by the government, like certificates of deposit.

 In exchange for lower rates, they offer more liquidity, allowing for up to six types of withdrawals or transfers per statement cycle.

 That makes savings accounts ideal for stashing money you may need access to if unexpected costs arise.

 Indeed, savings accounts can play a crucial part in your financial health.
 Because there's no set term for maturity with a savings account, they provide a good spot to park your emergency fund.

 And safety is the name of the game with these savings products.
-Savings accounts are insured up to $250,000 at banks by the Federal Deposit Insurance Corp.
+Savings accounts are insured up to at least $250,000 at banks by the Federal Deposit Insurance Corp.
 (FDIC) and at credit unions by the National Credit Union Association (NCUA).

 If you are applying for a savings account, consider interest rates (APY), minimum deposits, and your financial goals when choosing a savings account.
 The best savings accounts will provide a high-yield APY but also give you the flexibility to securely withdraw or transfer money each statement period.

 "Savings accounts and money market accounts offer the security of federal deposit insurance and complete liquidity so you can access your cash at any time.
 Seek out competitive returns so you can preserve your buying power and benefit as interest rates rise further."